vesoft-inc/nebula-importer/README.md

 ### From Docker

 With Docker you don't have to install golang locally.
-Pull Nebula Importer's [Mirror](https://hub.docker.com/r/vesoft/nebula-importer) to import.
+Pull Nebula Importer's [Docker Image](https://hub.docker.com/r/vesoft/nebula-importer) to import.
 The only thing to do is to mount the local configuration file and the CSV data file into the container as follows:

 ```bash
 $ docker run --rm -ti \